softwaresaved/common-form-questions/examples/fellowship-application.md

 More information at https://www.software.ac.uk/fellowship-programme/application-video-guide

-Is your responsibility to have your screencast available online until \<date\>.
-We will not contact candidates if their screencast are offline.

 ### Question:
 ```
 Application Screen Cast URL
 ```
+#### Hint:
+Is your responsibility to have your screencast available online until \<date\>.
+We will not contact candidates if their screencast are offline.

 #### Optionality:
 Mandatory